mikel-egana-aranguren/LSLD/README.md

 A Life Sciences toy dataset, including links to other datasets of the [Linked Open Data cloud](http://lod-cloud.net/), is available at `jena-fuseki-0.2.6-SNAPSHOT/Data/LSLD_example.owl`.

 This time we will run fuseki [differently](http://answers.semanticweb.com/questions/9660/fuseki-gives-405-error-during-s-put).
-Move to `/jena-fuseki-0.2.6-SNAPSHOT`:
+Move to `/jena-fuseki-0.2.6-SNAPSHOT`, making sure that, if you have been running the pack with the default dataset, both fuseki and jetty have been killed:

 `mkdir lslddb`